 Publication Date: N/A

-Interpretive Summary: Distraction Osteogenesis (DO) is a procedure that can be used to lengthen and straighten human bones.
-We have developed an animal model that provides an excellent opportunity to study in a very short period of time how bone cells really behave and to learn the mechanisms by which new bone is formed.
+Interpretive Summary: Distraction Osteogenesis (DO) is one of the most dramatic procedures ever developed in orthopedics.
+It is a procedure that can be used to lengthen and straighten human bones.
+In addition, however, because new bone grows so fast, it provides an excellent opportunity to study in a very short period of time how bone cells really behave and to learn the mechanisms by which new bone is formed.
 This is important in learning how to develop new ways to strengthen bone and to prevent bone loss under conditions such as aging.
-In this study, we examined new bone formation in young and old rats to determine if this rat model could be used to study bone formation during aging.
-If this model mimicked the human situation, we would predict that less new bone would be formed in older than younger rats in the same time period and there might be other obvious differences.
-The results confirmed that the older rats had new bone formation similar to that predicted in older people and these data suggest that this model is good for future studies of bone repair in the elderly.
+In this study, we have developed another method to test the strength and integrity of the new bone formed using the DO technique in an animal model.
+This technique will allow us to determine the effects of various diets and stresses on bone development and repair.